Scout064/Waves-SGS-recovery-tool/README.md

 You can change the Firmware Image by swapping the `sgs.iso` in `config/includes.chroot/root/`.
 Make sure that the iso includes a valid partitiontable (preferably an image from a working server).

+## Disclaimer

-Right now, the included `sgs.iso` is the v14.X image.
+Right now, the included `sgs.iso` is a nonbootable dummy image.
+Due to obvious legal reasons, you'll have to source the image on your own.
+Or, if you own a original Waves SoundGrid Server (with functioning internal USB Stick), generate the boot Image on your own.
+Again, for legal reasons, I canot provide guidance on how to do that.